 - Preheat oven to 350°F/177°C.

 - Prepare a 6″ round pan by lining the bottom with aluminum foil – be sure to leave a little extra foil hanging over the sides.
 Lightly grease the bottom and sides.

 - Next, place parchment paper on the bottom and along the circumference of the pan.
 This will ensure that the cake will be lifted out with ease.
 Set aside.

-- Gently fold in the egg whites into the cream cheese and flour mixture.
+- Gently fold in the whipped egg whites into the cream cheese and cake flour mixture.
 Take care not to deflate the egg whites too much.
-Pour into the 6” prepared pan.

 - To serve, sprinkle the top with additional sifted matcha powder and garnish with berries.